 Rutgers downs No. 12 Illinois, 4th straight vs ranked team

-Pikiell wasn't ready claim anything after the game, saying he will wait under March 13 for the official NCAA Tournament announcement.

-''I think we can play anybody,'' Pikiell said. ''We can play anybody, any place and win games in any tournament.''

-Cliff Omoruyi had 15 points, 13 rebounds and a reverse alley-oop dunk in a game-breaking second run for Rutgers.
+PISCATAWAY, N.J. — Cliff Omoruyi had 15 points, 13 rebounds and a reverse alley-oop dunk in Rutgers’ game-breaking run as the Scarlet Knights routed No. 12 Illinois 70-59 Wednesday night for their fourth straight win over a ranked team.

-''All the credit in the world to them,'' Illinois coach Brad Underwood said. ''That was that was something my team hasn't seen in a long, long time ...
-They deserve all the credit.
-We had no life, no spirit and no fight.''

-The winning streak against ranked teams is the longest in school history for the Scarlet Knights (16-9, 10-5 Big Ten).
-There's a chance to continue the streak with games next week at No. 5 Purdue and home against No. 15 Wisconsin.
-The last team to win four straight against ranked teams in the regular season was Michigan State in 2019-20.

 Ron Harper Jr. added 16 points and eight rebounds and had the assist on Omoruyi’s second-half dunk.
 It was the second basket in a 12-0 run that ballooned the Scarlet Knights’ lead to 47-28.
 Paul Mulcahy added 13 points and Caleb McConnell had 11.